WGUNDERWOOD/wgunderwood.github.io/_posts/2020-01-04-goodstein-sequences.markdown

 ## Cantor normal form

-Before we define the Goodstein sequences, we need to know how to write a number $n$ in Cantor normal form with base $b$.
+Before we define Goodstein sequences, we need to know how to write a number $n$ in Cantor normal form with base $b$.

 To do this, first expand $n$ in base $b$.